 Income from employment is considered to be Finnish-sourced income if an employer is a Finnish entity,3 and if the employment has been physically carried out in Finland completely or for the most part.
 Employment income is not Finnish-sourced (and hence not subject to tax if received by a non-resident) if an employer is a foreign entity.
 The same applies even in the case of a Finnish employer if the work has mainly been carried out abroad.4 Remuneration paid to members of the board of executives of a Finnish company is taxable in Finland irrespective of whether the meetings have been held in Finland or overseas.
-It should be noted that Finland does not generally apply the economic employer approach, and the starting point is that foreign group companies of a Finnish company qualify as foreign employers under the aforementioned rules.
+Finland has not yet implemented the economic employer approach earlier proposed by the government and the starting point still is that in expat situations the foreign group companies qualify as foreign employers.

-1 Johanna Haltia-Tapio is a specialist partner, Johan Hägerström is a senior associate and Anniina Järvinen is a managing associate at Hannes Snellman.
+1 Johanna Haltia-Tapio is a specialist partner, and Johan Hägerström and Anniina Järvinen are managing associates at Hannes Snellman.

-An individual is deemed a resident of Finland if the permanent home and abode of such a person is in Finland or if such person stays in Finland for a continuous period of more than six months.
+2 An individual is deemed a resident of Finland if the permanent home and abode of such a person is in Finland or if such person stays in Finland for a continuous period of more than six months.
 A Finnish citizen who has moved abroad is considered to be a resident of Finland until three years have passed from the end of the year of departure, unless it is proven that no substantial ties to Finland existed during the relevant tax year.